squirrelphp/strings-bundle/README.md

             - { name: squirrel.strings.filter, filter: MyCustomStringFilter }
 ```

-The filter will be available in `Squirrel\Strings\StringFilterSelectInterface` under the name `MyCustomStringFilter` (the `filter` value you defined for the tag) as well as in StringFilter annotations.
+The filter will be available in `Squirrel\Strings\StringFilterSelectInterface` under the name `MyCustomStringFilter` (the `filter` value you defined for the tag) as well as in the StringFilter attribute.

 ### Random string generators